 The inaugural Hall of Fame class was inducted during the 2013-14 season, and consisted of former players Dennis Bonvie and Alan Nasreddine, as well as former State Representative Kevin Blaum in the builder category.

-Former Penguins defenseman John Slaney joined the Hall of Fame during the 2015-16 campaign.
+Former Penguins defenseman John Slaney joined the Hall of Fame during the 2015-16 campaign, while Tom Kostopoulos, Tom Grace and Steve Barrouk were enshrined in 2022.

 Arguably the most popular player in Wilkes-Barre/Scranton Penguins history, Dennis Bonvie was a member of the Penguins’ inaugural team during the 1999-00 season.
 The rugged forward ultimately donned the Penguins sweater for parts of five seasons, and he made two Calder Cup Final appearances with Wilkes-Barre/Scranton.